npope/home-assistant-crestron-component/README.md

       8: "Crestron Streamer"
 ```

-You can use this to represent output channels of an AV switcher.
-For example a PAD-8A is an 8x8 (8 inputs x 8 outputs) audio switcher.
-This can be represented by 8 media player components (one for each output).
-This component supported source selection (input selection) and volume+mute control.
-So it is modeled as a "speaker" media player type in Home Assistant.
 - _name_: The entity id will be derived from this string (lower-cased with _ for spaces).
 The friendly name will be set to this string.
 - _mute_join_: digital join that represents the mute state of the channel.
 Note this is not a toggle.
 Both to and from the control system True = muted, False = not muted.
 This might require some extra logic on the control system side if you only have logic that takes a toggle.
 - _volume_join_: analog join that represents the volume of the channel (0-65535)